Durza75/Credit_Risk_Analysis/README.md

 #### Figure 5: *Balanced Random Forest Classifier*
 ![](Images/balanced_rforest_classifier.png)
-This method is better than the previous methods due to its precision score being higher.
+This method is better than the previous methods due to its precision score being higher, but it is still a low score, and fails.

 #### Figure 6: *Easy Ensemble AdaBoost Classifier*
 ![](Images/easy_ensemble_adaboost_classifier.png)
-The AdaBoost method is superior as well due to its precision score being higher.
+The AdaBoost method also has a higher precision score than the other models, but it is still low, and fails.

 ## Summary
 All of the models have a low precision score.
 The balanced random forest and easy ensemble AdaBoost classifiers were higher than those of the four models but even then, they too also have low precision scores.